 Your support system in Colorado

 At Continuum Recovery of Colorado, we’re ready to help you build a long-term plan for relief and support in overcoming substance abuse issues.
 Your positive mental health in Denver, CO is our number one priority.
-Our highly-trained staff uses traditional and alternative therapy methods in a supportive outpatient setting designed to get you back on your feet.
+Our highly-trained staff uses traditional and alternative therapy methods in a supportive outpatient setting.
+These methods are designed to get you back on your feet.

-We offer a tailor-made routine composed of individual, group and family counseling, as well as medication management services and holistic therapy.
+We offer a tailor-made routine composed of individual, group and family counseling.
+We also offer medication management services and holistic therapy.
 Our goal is to get you back to the world.
 Visit us online or give us a call today.
 The road to recovery is just one click away.